 |Case 7 (but not Case 6)||Case 5||Case with the earlier split year date|

 |Two or all of Cases 4, 5 and 8 (but not Cases 6 or 7)||Case or Cases with the only (or earlier) split year date|

 Where a claim for split year treatment is going to be made, your circumstances need to be looked at carefully.
 Ideally, advice should be sought between six to nine months before moving to or leaving the UK so any tax planning opportunities can be actioned.

 If you do not meet any of the conditions for split year treatment, then you will be UK tax resident for the entire tax year.
 This could lead to you being taxed in two different countries on the same sources of income.
 In this scenario, it will need to be established whether you are dual-resident and where there is a Double Taxation Agreement in place this will need to be looked at.

-If you would like to discuss this further, please contact our Tax Manager, Anthony Barron on 01273 701200 or email firstname.lastname@example.org
+If you would like to discuss this further, please contact our tax team on firstname.lastname@example.org.